-Fasting for 12-16 hours and exercising while fasted are safe practices for most individuals, with the exception of pregnant women and individuals diagnosed with type 1 diabetes.
+Fasting for 12-16 hours and exercising while fasted are safe practices for most individuals, except for pregnant women and individuals diagnosed with type 1 diabetes.
 However, you should consult your primary care physician to make sure that you don’t have a health condition for which fasting is contraindicated.

-Prolonged fasting or going more than 24-36 hours without calories is the subject of early clinical trials, but isn’t necessary to glean the metabolic health benefits of fasting.
+Prolonged fasting or going more than 24-36 hours without calories is the subject of early clinical trials, but it isn’t necessary to glean the metabolic health benefits of fasting.
 You should drink plenty of water while fasting.
 You may need to supplement your water with a blend of electrolytes if you are practicing prolonged fasting.
 Zero-calorie beverages (unsweetened tea and coffee) will also not break your fast.
-You can consume artificially sweetened beverages while fasting in a pinch, but your gut microbes can break down some artificial sweeteners and these sweeteners tend to increase your sweet cravings.
+You can consume artificially sweetened beverages while fasting in a pinch, but your gut microbes can break down some artificial sweeteners, and these sweeteners tend to increase your sweet cravings.

 Intermittent fasting will not turn an unhealthy diet into a healthy one.
 You should try to eat a balanced diet with plenty of fruit and vegetables when you aren’t fasting.
-It’s also best practice to break a fast with a relatively low glycemic index (low carbohydrate) meal in order to avoid spiking your blood sugar.
+It’s also best practice to break a fast with a relatively low glycemic index (low carbohydrate) meal to avoid spiking your blood sugar.

 Learn more about intermittent fasting safety by reading this FAQ with fasting researcher Dr. Krista Varady, particularly the “Safety” section.